 ./7zz

-The output displays the 7-Zip version, copyright information, and a list of available commands.
+The output displays the 7-Zip version, available commands, and usage syntax.
 Once confirmed working, proceed to install it system-wide for convenient access from any directory.

 Install 7-Zip System-Wide